ansal/ansal.github.io/_posts/2019-04-07-writing-a-simple-web-server-in-python.markdown

 I am thinking of continue writing programs that implement low level network protocols as it is much more fun and informative than just reading books.
-A simple Python bit torrent client on top of UDP is something that I want to work on.
+A simple Python torrent client on top of UDP is something that I want to work on.
 Hopefully I can do something like that soon.